camb/ARproject/README.md

 # AR Project

-I'm creating an Augmented Reality application in C++ primarily using OpenCV and OpenGL...
+an Augmented Reality application in C++ primarily using OpenCV and OpenGL

 ## Built With